huggingface/blog/inference-pro.md

 ### Stable Diffusion XL

 SDXL is also available for PRO users.
 The response returned by the endpoint consists of a byte stream representing the generated image.
-If you use the `InferenceClient`, it will automatically decode to a `PIL` image for you:
+If you use `InferenceClient`, it will automatically decode to a `PIL` image for you:

 ```Python
 sdxl = InferenceClient(model="stabilityai/stable-diffusion-xl-base-1.0", token=YOUR_TOKEN)